 Sikander, The Tourist Guide, The Guide on Customer Experience…

-We were in Agra a few days ago and as we were entering the Agra fort, a gentlemen walked towards us and asked if we needed a guide to show us around.
+Once upon a time, as the story goes…we were in Agra, and as we were entering the Agra Fort, a gentleman walked towards us and asked if we needed a guide to show us around.
 He mentioned that he was one of the certified guides and would be happy to show us around at a discounted rate.
-We agreed as he was polite, humble and amongst the many other people who approached us, it looked like he was genuine.
+We agreed as he was polite, humble, and amongst the many other people who approached us, it looked like he was genuine.
 He introduced himself as Sikander.

 Understanding the client’s needs (especially the unsaid): His audience was quite diverse – my kids were excited about the aspects of war and cannons, my wife about the history and the art and I was intrigued by the architecture.
 While we did not mention any of these, he seemed to have caught on and ensured that he spent enough time with each one of us, providing more details based on each of our interest.
 His use of language also changed based on who he was speaking with.
 It also showed that he knew his subject matter very well.

 Go above and beyond the expectations – Our best photographs were the ones that he took.
 This was not expected from him at all, but he volunteered and then took on the role of the default photographer.
 He knew the right spots, angles and told us when to take photographs as a family, as a couple and just the kids…

 Respectful and know where to draw the line – While he was respectful and friendly, he knew where to draw the line and never once asked a question that we thought was personal in nature.
 Despite his friendly approach, he was very professional.

 Create a great experience: While we engaged with him to show us around, the multiple touchpoints that he created and the small yet impactful things he did made the overall experience brilliant.
 He helped us with tickets, and he was punctual and ready to welcome us early in the morning even before we reached, got us hot tea while we stood in the queue… All these small things just added to the overall experience.